OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

 ========================================

-This document specifies the ways in which environmental effect models, sensor models and logical models using the `Open Simulation Interface`_ are to be packaged for their use in simulation environments using FMI 2.0.
+This document specifies the ways in which environmental effect models, sensor models, logical models and traffic participant models using the `Open Simulation Interface`_ are to be packaged for their use in simulation environments using FMI 2.0.

 This is version 1.1.0 of this document.
 The version number is to be interpreted according to the `Semantic Versioning Specification (SemVer)